0xCoto/Virgo/paper.md

 # Introduction

-For the past few decades, radio astronomy has been among the most fundamental branches of astrophysics.
+For the past few decades, radio astronomy has been a rapidly developing area of astrophysics.
 This is due to the fact that a variety of celestial objects emit electromagnetic radiation at radio wavelengths, which has led to the development of radio telescopes capable of revealing the otherwise-hidden astrophysical properties of the universe.
 An important requirement that makes radio astronomy observations and analyses possible is an appropriate software pipeline compatible with the spectrometers with which radio observatories are equipped.
 In this work, we present `Virgo`: a versatile software solution for radio telescopes.

 # Statement of Need